If I Have Breast Cancer?

 Squeeze each nipple gently -- if there's any discharge, see your doctor.
 Also let her know if you notice a change in the position or shape of a nipple.

 If you’re still unsure, your doctor can go over the self-exam with you.
-She should examine your breasts every year, too.
+She should examine your breasts on a regular basis, too.

 When and if you need these imaging tests is a personal decision between you and your doctor.
 Most women don’t start having mammograms until they’re at least 40.
 If you’re at higher risk for breast cancer, your doctor may want you to start at a younger age.